gesujie/template/README.md

 ## How to Update (v0.1.8)

 * Added alert.
-4 color variant.
+4 color variant. `alert alert-success`

 * If you are using `fontawesome` CDN please removed, on this version we added fontawesome in local file.
 Please feel free to use CDN.